kathlynnguyenh11/web-scraping-project/README.md

 # web-scraping-projects
-gofundme: Scrape for campaigns based on user's keyword input
+gofundme: A Python program to scrape for campaigns based on user's keyword input, using BeautifulSoup library for web-scraping and Pandas library for analyzing